newsuk/times-components-native/README.md

 2. Run `yarn install`
 3. Components can be seen running in a storybook:
 4. `cd ios && pod install && cd -`
-5. `yarn storybook-native` and leave it running
+5. `yarn start` and leave it running
 6. Run the iOS app using XCode or open the Android project to run on Android.

 ## Native Apps & TCN